jhale/accelerating-python/chapters/part3.md

 First, JAX cannot transform functions that contain standard Python control flow operations such as `for`, `while` and `if`.
-As an alternative, JAX includes native control flow operations like the `jax.lax.scan`.
+As an alternative, JAX includes native control flow operations such as `jax.lax.scan`.
 Converting standard for, while and if-based algorithms to JAX control flow can be tricky; sometimes it is easiest to write outer algorithms like gradient descent in standard Python, calling into JAX transformed functions.